 If you are mesmerized by the smooth sweep of a mechanical watch, this chronograph may be enough to scratch the itch.
-Combine this technology with the distinct no frills look of a Unimatic and you have a very compelling option at roughly $700.
+Combine this technology with the distinct no-frills look of a Unimatic and you have a very compelling option at roughly $700.

 Perhaps one of the best examples of a microbrand catching fire in the watch community is Studio Underd0g.
 Their bold color choices helped them achieve success almost immediately while introducing their collection to the world during the uncertainty of a global pandemic.
-The watermelon color iteration receives a lot of the glory, but I am an absolute sucker for their Mint Ch0c Chip design.
+The watermelon color iteration receives a lot of glory, but I am an absolute sucker for their Mint Ch0c Chip design.
 The mint green dial and brown accents help to give this watch its namesake and the combo works surprisingly well.

 This watch features 38.5mm stainless steel case and is powered by the previously mentioned ST19 mechanical chronograph.
 The price will come in at close to double what you could find a Seagull 1963 for and good luck finding one in stock as they are almost always out of stock.
-Even with those drawbacks this watch deserves all of the hype that it has received and I would certainly line up for 2 scoops of this!
+Even with those drawbacks, this watch deserves all of the hype that it has received and I would certainly line up for 2 scoops of this!

 If you’re open to a micro brand but lust after something a little more traditional, there are few brands that can pack as much of a punch as Maen.
 Their Skymaster 38 MKII has a beautiful 38mm stainless steel case and features a 12-hour ceramic uni-directional GMT bezel.

 This modular chronograph allows this watch to come in at a very svelte 12.9mm.
-The panda dial variation with the bracelet is my favorite of the current offerings and even with this upgrade you are still looking at less than $1100.
-As is the case with many of these lower production micro brands, supply can be hard to come by.
+The panda dial variation with the bracelet is my favorite of the current offerings and even with this upgrade, you are still looking at less than $1100.
+As is the case with many of these lower-production micro brands, supply can be hard to come by.
 It’s like people have figured out that this is a tremendous value or something.

 Sticking to the Classics of Mainstream Entry Level Luxury

 There are few brands in the luxury watch space that carry as much name cache among the general population as Longines.
 With a history dating back to the 19th century and some of the greatest watchmaking achievements under their belt, the Longines name stands for something.

 Considering that human reaction time is considerably higher than that number, this watch is as accurate as humanly possible.
 If precision in a chronograph is what you are looking for, you simply won’t do better than this Longines Conquest Chronograph and you won’t even need to spend $1500 to get it.

-Long considered one of the mainstays of the micro brand community, Christopher Ward has done enough for the watchmaking community, and British watchmaking in particular, to graduate to a mainstream brand.
-Sure, they are still disrupting the industry and cutting out the middleman (collective watch enthusiast eyeroll), but they are going about it the right way.
+Long considered one of the mainstays of the micro brand community, Christopher Ward has done enough for the watchmaking community, and British watchmaking, in particular, to graduate to a mainstream brand.
+Sure, they are still disrupting the industry and cutting out the middleman (collective watch enthusiast eye roll), but they are going about it the right way.
 The C65 Chronograph is a beautiful example of what makes Christopher Ward so great.

-I can’t help but picture this watch in a Steve McQueen film and very much looking the part.
-Pair this with their use of a Swiss made Sellita SW510 automatic movement and you have a very compelling option for anyone looking to buy a chronograph, whether you have a $2k ceiling or not.
-Lucky for you, this great watch will set you back less than $1800.
+I can’t help but picture this watch in a Steve McQueen film and very much look the part.
+Pair this with their use of a Swiss-made Sellita SW510 automatic movement and you have a very compelling option for anyone looking to buy a chronograph, whether you have a $2k ceiling or not.
+Lucky for you, this great watch will set you back at less than $1800.

 If traditional watch design is more your speed, there are few options that will look as classy as the DS Chronograph from Certina.
 This design evokes the spirit of something that would be coming out of the Holy Trinity and not a mid-tier brand of the Swatch group.

-Despite looking the part of a watch from a bygone era, the modern sizing and use of modern components help elevate this watch to a suitable everyday wear.
+Despite looking the part of a watch from a bygone era, the modern sizing and use of modern components help elevate this watch to suitable everyday wear.
 Despite having these improvements, this watch still finds a way to slide beneath the $2k budget, even if there is literally nothing to spare.

 My picks- The 3 Chronographs that have me in Jeopardy of Sleeping on the Couch

 I am not sure if you know this, but blue dial integrated steel sports watches are kind of having a moment.
 Despite most of these mainstream offerings being presented from brands who would never be on a list like this, Tissot decided to change the game and make something for the common folk.

-The Blue dial and white sub dials give this watch a classic look, that will have no problem adding just enough pizazz to any outfit.
+The Blue dial and white sub-dials give this watch a classic look, that will have no problem adding just enough pizazz to any outfit.
 This watch is coming in at under $1800 and with the extra cash, you might be able to score yourself a nice integrated rubber strap to mix things up.

 Of all the watches on this list the Hamilton Aviation Pilot Pioneer Auto Chrono surprised me the most.
 To be honest, I didn’t know that it existed.
 I went to Hamilton’s website only to be gutted that the beloved Intra-Matic falls outside of my price range.
 This watch however is the silver lining to that devastating story.
 This watch features a 41mm stainless steel case and is powered by the same H-31 automatic movement as the aforementioned Intra-Matic.

 A watch that will go unnoticed yet always be there when you need it.
 The Aviation Pilot Pioneer Chrono comes in at just under our $2k budget but considering the stainless steel bracelet and similar components of the Intra-Matic (the one well over our budget) you’re getting a terrific value.

-If you thought that I was going to complete a value packed list of any type of watch and not include a Seiko, you must be out of your mind!
+If you thought that I was going to complete a value-packed list of any type of watch and not include a Seiko, you must be out of your mind!
 There is no brand that can pack as much value into a wristwatch as Seiko.
 Even after allowing their prices to catch up to the rest of the market, what you get far exceeds what they are asking for their watches.

 We all know that Seiko can sometimes fall behind the Swiss in terms of +/- tolerances of daily deviation, but that’s something a qualified watchmaker could sort out in an afternoon.
 You’re going to eat up almost all of that $2k budget with this watch, but this Seiko absolutely deserves it.

 Even with this price restriction, it appears we are still very spoiled for choice.
 You might have to explore some options you wouldn’t need to if it wasn’t a chronograph you’re heart desired, but if there is one thing I learned from this exercise it’s that variety is fun!

 Take a look at micro brands when you’re bored of seeing the same old options.
 Be willing to look past that quartz watch snobbery when looking for a more complicated watch on a budget.
-More than anything, however, when researching a watch with value being the main criteria, remember this one simple adage; All roads lead to Seiko (at least for me they do)!
+More than anything, however, when researching a watch with the value being the main criteria, remember this one simple adage; All roads lead to Seiko (at least for me they do)!